 \section{Robustness Analysis}

 In this section, we evaluate the robustness of optimal weights if prior information is slightly inaccurate.
-As stated in the below proposition, under the condition $\alpha\gtrapprox\frac{1}{10}$, the optimal weights $\bm{\omega}^*$ in (\ref{eq.12optimalweights}) are robust to inaccuracies in the block support estimates. \begin{prop} Let $\alpha$ be the accuracy of the block support estimate $\mathcal{P}$ which inaccurately assumed $\alpha'$ in practice.
+As stated in the below proposition, under the condition $\alpha\gtrapprox\tfrac{1}{10}$, the optimal weights $\bm{\omega}^*$ in (\ref{eq.12optimalweights}) are robust to inaccuracies in the prior information. \begin{prop} Let $\alpha$ be the accuracy of a set $\mathcal{P}$ which inaccurately assumed $\alpha'$ in practice.
 Let $\omega$ and $\omega'$ be the optimal weights, obtained from (\ref{eq.12optimalweights}), corresponding to $\alpha$ and $\alpha'$, respectively.
-Then, there exist a constant $c(k,\alpha)$ such that
+Then, there exists a constant $c(k,\alpha)$ such that

 for